raulkele/SChat/README.md

 SChat uses a websocket server that acts as a relay between clients.

 On initial connection, users receive a uniquely generated private key that is used in order to encrypt and decrypt messages sent between parties.
-The server acts only as a message pasing relay and does not keep any records of the messages transmitted or the keys to decrpyt them.
+The server acts only as a message passing relay and does not keep any records of the messages transmitted or the keys to decrpyt them.

 All messages sent or received are kept strictly client-side in memory, and are not recorded in any type of local storage.
 Once you close the window, all messages are lost.